 The powerhouse riffle and the top of Carbon Flats can be reached using Hat Creek Powerhouse No. 2 Road off of CA 299.
 The trailhead at the end of Carbon Flats access road off of CA 299 provides access to the middle segment of the Carbon Flats area.
 The Hat Creek Park off of CA 299 at the Hat Creek Bridge provides access to the transitional area between Carbon Flats and less technical lower segment.
 The lower segment is best accessed by trailheads off of Hat Creek Park Road off of CA 299.

 The Cassel section, due to the confluence of the Rising River, behaves for the most part as a slow, meandering tailwater.
-The section includes the Cassel forebay, the Hat Creek Powerhouse #1 forebay and connecting canal, Baum Lake and Hat Creek section from Cassel fore bay to Powerhouse #2.
+The section includes the Cassel fore bay, the Hat Creek Powerhouse #1 forebay and connecting canal, and Baum Lake, as well as portion of Hat Creek running from Cassel fore bay down to Baum Lake.
 This section is well stocked with rainbows and occasionally large brookies.
-The Cassel forebay is just a short walk from the Cassel campground, making it ideal for some sunset and sunrise fishing for those camping there.
+The Cassel fore bay is just a short walk from the Cassel campground, making it ideal for some sunset and sunrise fishing for those camping there.
 Also try your luck catching the large brookies which call the top of the canal home.

 Old Station Section